emsi76/unifi_rclone.webdav/README.md

   <li>
     Find out the path to your added disk (hdd/sdd) with <b>df -h</b> and check the one with corresponding size:<br/>&nbsp;<br/>
     <img width="50%" height="50%" src="https://github.com/user-attachments/assets/891ed8da-3e4d-43a5-932c-85de825ccb80">
-    <br/>In this case: /dev/md3 mounted as /volume1 with 1,7 TB available size.
+    <br/>In this case: /dev/md3 mounted as /volume1 with 1,7 TB available size is the added Disk, so any folder of /volume1 can be configured as RCLONE_WEBDAV_ROOT_PATH
   </li>
 </ul>
 <h2>Thanks</h2>